 Information concerning the content, level, assessment methods and availability of a module to students can be found via the QM Module Directory.
 Guidance for Academic and Professional Services Staff regarding the source of this information, and how to update it, can be found in the document.

-Please Note: Interactive Forms cannot be previewed in browser.
+Please Note: The older interactive PDF forms cannot be previewed in browser.
 If you have difficulty when clicking on the form link, please disable the Adobe Reader in-browser plugin and try again.
-For details of how to disable the plugin see the In-browser plug in guide [PDF 145KB]
+For details of how to disable the plugin see the In-browser plug in guide [PDF 145KB].
+This issue does not affect the newer Word forms.

 Internal sources to be used in module development include: